andrew40404/kubewatch/README.md

 **Steps:**

-- Congifure Slack- You 	will need to create a Slack bot and invite the bot to the Slack channel in which you want kubewatch to post all the notifications.
+- Configure Slack- You will need to create a Slack bot and invite the bot to the Slack channel in which you want Kubewatch to post all the notifications.
   Kubewatch uses webhooks to display notifications

 - Create a private channel and invite the bot in your channel by typing **/invite 	@name_of_your_bot** in the Slack message area

-- Create a kubewatch config map with the Slack token and the channel name.You can also modify the flags to configure kubewatch to notify on 	changes to particular types of Kubernetes resources.
+- Create a Kubewatch config map with the Slack token and the channel name.
+You can also modify the flags to configure Kubewatch to notify on changes to particular types of Kubernetes resources.
 The below configuration only monitors pods and services

-- Create a service account for kubewatch to interact with the Kubernetes resources and assign the relevant privileges through a **ClusterRole** and a **ClusterRoleBinding**
+- Create a service account for Kubewatch to interact with the Kubernetes resources and assign the relevant privileges through a **ClusterRole** and a **ClusterRoleBinding**

-- Create a kubewatch deployment
+- Create a Kubewatch deployment
 - Check if the pod is running
-- view the kubewatch container logs
+- view the Kubewatch container logs
 - Check the Slack channel for notifications
 - Kubewatch will now monitor the cluster and send data to the Slack channel